 The world is experiencing extensive economic, social, and demographic changes.
 One of these changes is an unprecedented shift to urban areas.
 By 2030, six of every ten people in the world will live in cities.
 With the rapid transition in a world facing climate change, urbanization poses a difficult challenge to nations.
 Established in 1978, the United Nations Human Settlements Programme strives to promote sustainable urban development amidst these issues.
 Operating in more than 70 countries across the globe, UN Habitat works to improve the urban landscape in six distinct areas: (1) legislation and governance, (2) urban planning, (3) urban economics, (4) housing, (5) urban rehabilitation, and (6) research and development.
 The future will centre around cities, and UN Habitat strives to see them be sustainable and equitable for all.

 This committee is designed for both beginners and experienced delegates alike.
-Position papers, although strongly recommended, are not required.
-However, delegates who wish to be considered for an award must submit their position papers by January 28th, 2022, at 23:59 PST.
+Position papers are mandatory and must be submitted by January 28th, 2022, at 23:59 PST.
 More information about position papers can be found on page 3 of the Background Guide.

 The international community has always depended on energy for industrialization and development.
 However, our current over-reliance on fossil fuels has resulted in a multitude of repercussions that the world must face.
 In addition to mounting concerns regarding climate change, over a billion people, mostly concentrated in the rural regions of developing nations, lack access to modern sources of energy technology.
 These citizens often end up relying on dangerous alternative methods such as cheap biomass burning to generate the energy needed to complete daily tasks.
 As such, it is imperative collective efforts are made to achieve greater access to energy in these nations while simultaneously completing a transition into renewable energy sources.